Top musicians of tomorrow

 In addition to supporting future musicians and composers who receive training through one of our partners, we also offer musical talents who enter competitions the opportunity to work with our orchestra.
 The finalists of the Dutch Violin Competition Oskar Back can solo with us on stage and the winning composition of the "Orchestral Work" category of the Gaudeamus Award will be played by us at one of our concerts.

-Dutch Violin Competition Oscar Back
+Dutch Violin Competition Oskar Back

 The Dutch Violin Competition is a biennial competition for young violin talent ages 6 to 26.
 The competition is divided into four age categories, including the Oskar Back category for youngsters aged 18 to 26.
 The Residentie Orkest is the regular accompanist of the finalists during the final concert of the latter age category.